CURENT/agvis/guide.md

 ```
 Then there are three panes, which are http, dime2, and control respectively.

-5. In the port panel, port 8810 should be forwarded automatically, and you need to forward the port 8818.
-Now the communication is ready, then open the web 'localhost:8810' in your browser (Chrome is recommended) and visualization window should be there.
+5. In the port panel, port 8810 should be forwarded automatically, and you need to *manually forward the port 8818*.
+Now the communication is ready, then open the web 'localhost:8810' in your browser (Chrome is recommended) and the visualization window should be there.

 6. In the tmux command window, the command is already input there, just hit 'enter' and you should be able to run the example case.